jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 #### Deals with Sensitive Data ####

 Any risk around sensitive data becomes significantly more severe once realized.
 The loss, or escaping of this data can cause huge loss to the company.

+## Summary ##

+Stop talking about "Technical Debt" in generic terms.
+Measure and evaluate the risk associated with the IT solution.
+You don't have to use the framework laid out in this article, but use something.
+And then apply that framework to making decisions about trade offs between time to market and system design.